thousandeyes/puppet-teagent/README.md

  ```
 ### Example

- Steps to run the chef Enterprise Agent:
+ Steps to run the puppet Enterprise Agent:
  1. Clone the repository.

  2. Rename the folder to **teagent**.